rieckpil/progmot/content/post/fighting-mental-health.md

 I say no way more often now.
 Without any bad feelings.
 If something doesn't work for me or does not increase my joy of life, I'm out.
 Period, no discussion.

-Balance
+Balance.
+My work setup allows for it.
+Work less for clients, do more that feels right in the current moment.
+I'm aware that this suggestion might not work for everyone.

+Listen closely to myself.
+I planned to achieve X today but feel more like doing Y?
+Go for Y and don't feel bad.

-I've identitfied and defined three guiding principles for me: Freedom, Harmony and Adventure.
+I've identified and defined three guiding principles for me: Freedom, Harmony and Adventure.
 Anything that doesn't pay towards it, is not an option.

-Life is both sugar and stryhtcnine.
+Life is both sugar and strychnine (check this short from Jim Ron).
 There's ebb and flow.
 There's good and bad.
 There's joy and pain.
 There's light and darkness.

 Dark days.
 Pretty dark ...